orbitalci/orbital/docs/documentation/useage.md

 For credentials relating to items within your build, such as docker, gradle, or maven, you can upload using the `ocelot creds repo add` command

 ## Notify Credentials
 You can upload creds for notifying on build status using `ocelot creds notify add`, documentation [here](notifications.md).
+For cli version > 0.3.0.

 ## `ocelot.yml`
 Ocelot uses a file in the root of a git project to configure how to build, `ocelot.yml`